 Developing a Parenting Plan: A Guide for Divorcing Parents

-The parenting plan will direct the future parental and parent-child relationships.
-For this reason, parents should be actively involved in developing the parenting plan.
-Research suggests that when the parents can work together to develop the parenting plan, the plan is much easier to implement and works more effectively.
-If the parents are cooperatively parenting, they can be supportive of each other, share responsibilities, and make decisions regarding the child's care and well being.
+The parenting plan directs the future parental and parent-child relationships, so parents should be actively involved in developing the parenting plan.
+Research suggests that when the parents can work together to develop the parenting plan, it is much easier to implement and works more effectively.
+If they cooperate, parents can be supportive of each other, share responsibilities and make decisions regarding their children's care and well-being.

-Parents know the most about the child and the child's needs.
-Parents are also aware of their parenting strengths.
+Parents know best about what their children need as well as where their parenting strengths lie.
 The parenting plan should be based on both parents' strengths in meeting the child's needs.
-This guide defines terms and discusses considerations that need to be addressed in deciding the specific details of a parenting plan.
+This guide discusses terms and issues that should be considered to draft a specific and helpful parenting plan.
 The information follows the same form as the Missouri Parenting Plan Guidelines.

 Custody and visitation

-Physical custody refers to the living or residential arrangements of the child and how the child's time is shared between parents.
+Physical custody refers to the living or residential arrangements of the child and how their time is shared between parents.
 When a parent has custody of the child, the child lives with that parent.
-The custodial parent has the day-to-day care, supervision and decision-making responsibilities for the child.
+The custodial parent has the responsibilities of day-to-day care, supervision and decision-making for the child.
 When an emergency decision-making situation occurs, the other parent should be notified as soon as possible.

-No matter how the time is divided, all family members should have a copy of the schedule that includes dates and times.
-For young children, this may be a color-coded calendar; for older children and adolescents, a regular calendar or date book may be satisfactory.
-Knowing the schedule helps children be prepared to go between houses and helps eliminate the need to question parents about the schedule.
+No matter how time is divided, all family members should have a copy of the schedule that includes dates and times.
+For young children, this might be a color-coded calendar; for older children and adolescents, a regular calendar might suffice.
+Knowing the schedule helps children be prepared to go between houses and eliminates the need to question parents about the schedule.

 Decision-making rights and responsibilities